 Police body cameras have been around for a few years now and, since then, it’s helped an incredible number of officers get justice.
 A recent study shows that body cameras are, indeed, extremely effective when it comes to judgment of intent.
 In other words: people who watch body camera footage are less likely to blame the wearer.
-But the reason for that isn’t as obvious as people think.
+But the reason isn’t what you’d expect.

-Relying on dash cams to show the whole truth about an incident is an old and ineffective way of trying to protect officers against false accusations, as they usually don’t show the complete chain of events that lead to that occurrence.
-The research was done with over 2,000 observers and included 8 different experiments showing footage from body cameras and dash cameras.
-Researchers came to the conclusion that, when observers watched footage from body cameras, they attributed lower levels of intent to officers than when they watched dash cam footage.
+Relying on car cameras to show the whole truth about an incident is an old and ineffective way.
+Dashcams don’t usually show the complete chain of events that lead to that occurrence, making them ineffective in that aspect.
+The research was done with over 2,000 observers and included 8 experiments showing footage from body cameras and dash cameras.
+Researchers came to the conclusion that, when observers watched footage from body cameras, they attributed lower levels of intent to officers than when they watched dashcam footage.

 One way or another, police body cameras are effective.
 Not only they show a closer view of the occurrence but, when combined with in-car cameras, viewers are able to get a better understanding of the whole situation.
 That’s the only way to guarantee the truth will always come to light so justice can be served.